sirigere/devjots/_posts/2020-07-05-Provision Azure Virtual Machine.md

 title: Provision VM and Configure for remote access
 ---

-``Azure Virtual Machine`` is a ``IaaS`` (Infrastructure as a Service) offering from Azure.
+``Azure Virtual Machine`` is an ``IaaS`` (Infrastructure as a Service) offering from Azure.
 Every Virtual Machine is composed of multiple virtual resources.
-To Create an Virtual Machine, we can create these virtual services independently.
-Once done we can combine them to make a Virtual Machine.
+Some of them are independent and some of them are dependent.
+In other words, we could use these existing resources and create an virtual machine.
 In this post, I am going to discuss these independent virtual services and how to provision them.
 There are many ways we can provision these Azure Virtual Machine.
-We will familiarize ourself with how we can create these resources using ``PowerShell``, ``Azure CLI`` and ``ARM``.
+We will familiarize ourselves with how we can create these resources using ``PowerShell``, ``Azure CLI`` and ``ARM`` templates.
 Below are the main components of a Azure Virtual Machine.

 + Networking
 + Storage